RocketChat/Apps.Dialogflow/README.md

 ### How to get Google Credential File or Private key file

-In order to connect to Dialogflow, this app requires a following credendials from Dialogflow.
+In order to connect to Dialogflow, this app requires a following credentials from Dialogflow.

     1. Project Id
     2. Client email